Big Three (tennis): 2011–2013: Big Four dominance

-The dominance of the Big Four continued in 2012.
-Each player won a major: Djokovic the Australian Open, Nadal the French Open, Federer Wimbledon and Murray (who hired former world number 1 Ivan Lendl as his head coach earlier in the year) his maiden major title at the US Open.
-This win – combined with winning the gold medal at the London Olympics at Wimbledon with consecutive victories over Djokovic and Federer – increased Murray's standing as a member of the Big Four: his end-of-season ranking of world No. 3 was his career-best.
-Federer would get the silver at the Olympics while Djokovic would lose the bronze medal match to Juan Martín del Potro of Argentina.
-Nadal did not compete due to a knee injury.
-In the men's doubles, none of them would get past the second round.
-Djokovic entered the season as the world No. 1 and remained there until July 2012, when he was overtaken by Federer, who reclaimed the top spot for the first time in two years.
-Federer subsequently overtook Sampras' all-time record of 286 weeks as the world No. 1, and extended the record to 302.
-Federer relinquished his world No. 1 ranking on 5 November to Djokovic, who ended the a second consecutive season there.
-Djokovic was the only player to reach the semifinals at all majors, defeating Nadal in the final of the Australian Open (in what is considered to be one of the greatest tennis matches of all time), and was the runner-up at both Roland Garros and the US Open.
-He and Federer each won three Masters tournaments.
-Federer was also the silver medalist at the Olympics, where Djokovic finished fourth.
+The dominance of the Big Four continued and culminated in 2012 season, because each player won a major this year: Djokovic the 2012 Australian Open, Nadal the 2012 French Open, Federer 2012 Wimbledon and Murray his maiden major title at the 2012 US Open.
+At the 2012 London Olympics, Djokovic, Federer, and Murray all made it to the semifinals (Nadal didn't participate from a knee injury).
+In the semifinals, Federer defeated Juan Martín del Potro while Murray defeated Djokovic in two straight sets.
+In a showdown gold medal match, Murray defeated Federer in three straight sets to win the gold while Federer would get silver.
+However, Djokovic lost in straight sets in the bronze medal match.
+Murray also earned silver in the mixed doubles event.
+With consecutive victories over Djokovic and Federer, Murray's standing as a member of the Big Four member increased: his end of season ranking of world No. 3 was his career-best.
+Djokovic began the season as the world No. 1 and remained there until July 2012, when he was overtaken by Federer, who reclaimed the top spot for the first time in two years.
+Federer subsequently overtook Sampras then record of 286 weeks as the world No. 1, and extended the record to 302.
+Federer relinquished his world No. 1 ranking on 5 November to Djokovic, before they met in the final match of the season at the 2012 ATP Finals where Djokovic won in straight sets and ended his second consecutive season at No. 1.
+Djokovic was the only player to reach the semifinals at all majors, defeating Nadal in the final of the 2012 Australian Open (in what is considered to be one of the greatest tennis matches of all time), and was the runner up at both the 2012 French Open and the 2012 US Open.
+He and Federer each won three Masters titles.
 Nadal, meanwhile, had his season curtailed by an injury.
-Having won two clay-court Masters tournaments and Roland Garros, he was eliminated in the second round at Wimbledon – his earliest defeat at a Grand Slam tournament since 2005.
+Having won two clay court Masters titles and 2012 Roland Garros, he was eliminated in the second round at 2012 Wimbledon – his earliest defeat at a Grand Slam tournament since 2005.
 He did not compete for the rest of the season, but still ended the year as world No. 4.